OperationBrokenWaterfall/materials/usabilityTestScript.md

 ## Usability Test Script: **Quest Scavenger Hunt Application**
 Fall, 2018

-Ryan Holwerda, Ryan Johnson, Jason Klaasen, Alex Cho, Nate Herder
+Ryan Holwerda, Ryan Johnson, Jason Klaassen, Alex Cho, Nate Herder

 ### Introduction
 Thank you for agreeing to do this usability test for our application, Quest.
 Our application is a product of the CS 262 Software Engineering class at Calvin College, and we would like to see first-hand what it’s like for real people to use our application.